syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.MVC/events.md

 # Events in Rating Control

 This section describes the rating events that will be triggered when appropriate actions are performed.
-The following events are available in the rating component.
+The following events are available in the rating control.

 ## BeforeItemRender

-The rating component triggers the [BeforeItemRender](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_BeforeItemRender) event before rendering each rating item.
+The rating control triggers the [BeforeItemRender](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_BeforeItemRender) event before rendering each rating item.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}